ishanikumar/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sync-vdi-support.md

 - Windows

-  - Windows 10 and Windows 11 Guest Operating Systems for Horizon Agent and Remote Experience, for Omnissa Horizon 8.x (2006 and later) (78714)
+  - Windows 10 and Windows 11 Guest Operating Systems for Horizon Agent and Remote Experience, for Omnissa Horizon 8.x (2006 and later) (78714).
+For more info refer to [this article](https://kb.omnissa.com/s/article/78714).

-  - Non-Windows 10 and 11 Guest Operating Systems for Horizon 8 Agent (78715)
+  - Non-Windows 10 and 11 Guest Operating Systems for Horizon 8 Agent (78715).
+For more info refer to [this article](https://kb.omnissa.com/s/article/78714).

 - FSLogix

 - Omnissa Dynamic Environment Manager (DEM) or a product which enables user environment personalization.
 The system on which you plan to install DEM must meet certain software requirements.
-For more info refer to [this article](https://docs.omnissa.com/bundle/DEMInstallConfigGuideV2406/page/SoftwareRequirements.html).
+For more info refer to [this article](https://kb.omnissa.com/s/article/78715).

 ### Registry Keys